Trade Stock Indices

 Drawing Expansion Levels on an Upward Trend

 We use Fibonacci extension levels to estimate where the movement will reach.
-There are 2 important extension levels; 61.8 % and 100 %, these are used for taking profit.
+There are 2 important extension levels: 61.8% and 100 %, these are used for taking profit.

 These levels are displayed as horizontal lines above the indicator, showing profit taking areas.
 In the stock indices trading example explained and illustrated below if you had used of 100 % extension you would have made nice profit from the trade.

-Fibonacci Expansion Levels Drawn on Upward Indices Trend - Fibonacci Expansion Index Chart Levels - How to Draw Chart Fibonacci Expansion on Trends
+Fibonacci Expansion Levels Drawn on Upward Indices Trend - Fibonacci Expansion Index Chart Levels - How to Draw Chart Fibonacci Expansion on Trends - Stock Indices Fibonacci Expansion Levels Trading Indicator

-Drawing Expansion Levels on a Downward Trend
+Drawing Expansion Levels on a Downwards Trend

-We draw it from point 1 to 2 to 3 as shown below.
+We draw it from point 1 to 2 to 3 as displayed below.
 Remember we always draw this tool in the direction of the trend.
 In the stock indices trading example explained and illustrated below, can you figure what direction we have drawn it?
 That is right - downwards.

 Try and see the difference between how we have drawn it above and how it is drawn below.
-This time you would also have used extension level 100 %, see just where the stock indices price reached.
+This time you would also have used extension level 100 %, see just where the stock indices trading price reached.
 That would have been a nice take profit area.

-Fibonacci Expansion drawn on Downward Indices trend - Fib Expansions Indices Chart Levels - How Do I Draw Chart Fibonacci Expansion Levels on Trends?
+Fibonacci Expansion drawn on Downward Indices trend - Fib Expansions Indices Chart Levels - How Do I Draw Chart Fibonacci Expansion Levels on Trends? - How Do I Draw Fibo Expansion Indicator on Trading Charts?